brettz9/filebrowser-electron/README.md

     1. Allow escape key in column view (or clicking off folder at root) to show local sticky for root
 1. Testing
-    1. Way to clean up opened Finder windows from tests?
+    1. Use AppleScript to clean up opened Finder windows from tests?